 Jennifer Jones, director of industry standards for PLASTICS, stated that ANSI B151.27-2021 serves to guide the user through the complexity of merging plastics and robot technologies, and the corresponding safety standards for those machine systems.
 The committee was careful to integrate references to existing industry standards while addressing gaps related to integration of the systems.
 Consensus standards like these help the industry invent and manufacture plastics products safely, while ensuring fairness in the marketplace.

-Duane Royce, VP of Robots and Automation for Wittman Battenfeld and chairman of the workgroup that produced ANSI B151.27-2021, echoed Jones’ comments, stating that he would like to thank everyone that participated on the committee and those that reviewed and commented on this standard.
-Without the involvement of these volunteers, the important work of standards creation and refinement cannot happen.
+Duane Royce, vice president of robots and automation for Wittman Battenfeld and chairman of the workgroup that produced ANSI B151.27-2021, echoed Jones’ comments, saying he would like to thank everyone that participated on the committee and those that reviewed and commented on this standard.

 For more information, visit www.plasticsindustry.org.